zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/set-operators/set-operators.md

       ```

 2. Count in both tables, `INVENTORIES` and `ORDER_ITEMS`, respectively the number of products available in the inventory and the number of products that customers ordered.
+Start with the `INVENTORIES` table.

       ```